 After that, Muzamil stopped asking unknown mourners who they were, and how his aunt touched their lives.

-Aaliya Shalla is a bachelor's student of Multimedia & Mass Communication at the Govt.
+Aaliya Shalla is a trainee staff writer at the Mountain Ink.
+She is a pass out of Multimedia & Mass Communication from the Govt.
 Degree College, Baramulla.
-She is currently an editorial intern at the Mountain Ink.